 The music rang and faded, leaving the room feeling so empty.
-Feliciano was shaking when he scooped up Paola once more, taking his brother's hand again.
-The kitten was too weak to walk anymore, her tiny body already overwhelmed by the heat of the land- and Gino was starting to stumble too, Vito nudging and pushing his mate along to try and keep Gino moving.
+Feliciano was shaking when he took his brother's hand again.
+Gino was starting to stumble too, Vito nudging and pushing her along to try and keep Gino moving.

 They looked out the windows, at what remained of their orchards, fields, crops, the flowers and all the gardens.
 Wilted and burned away, now.
 But they remembered.
 They remembered working hard together to cultivate the soil of this beautiful earth and produce fresh fruit, to sell and to eat.
 The days spent playing and soaking each other with the hose more than getting any actual work done.
 Or some days lazing about in the shade beneath the trees, just watching the clouds go by.

 The art room was next.
 So many beautiful paintings and sculptures, pottery works and glass works and any type of hand-created beauty- it was there, all around the room, in stacks, on shelves, sometimes still on easels.
 Memories of messy paint-fights and portrait sessions, shared sketch-work and paintings that contained the strokes of both their brushes filled their mind as the scent of paint and clay filled their lungs as they breathed in.

 Lovino took a small canvas and a bit of red, white, and green paint, creating a simple flag with his free hand.
 Feliciano felt more tears run down his cheeks, and leaned on his brother, his head resting on his shoulder for a few moments as they thought of their flag, what it stood for- and eventually, they remembered their Unification.
 Their bound hands squeezed a little tighter.